marilynwaldman/java-examples/README.md

+These are JAVA example code run off of HackerRank and other sources.
+These are run under sbt.

 This is a simple lightweight template for getting started creating Scala projects.
 It was initially forked at github:  https://github.com/dph01/scala-sbt-template and modified for running Scala example code.